I learned the art of frugality from a Depression Era survivor. Join me in learning how to live on less. Save money, have fun, and be secure.

 When our currency was redeemable in gold or silver, a person who was worried about inflationary signs (too many dollars in circulation and rising prices) could take and then hold gold or silver.
 These commodities have been used for money for hundreds of years.
 Their value tends to rise as inflation spreads.
-In this way, a person's gold or silver is money that can keep up with or exceed the rate of inflation, thus preserving the purchasing power for the holder.
-Holding the currency might result in loss of purchasing power.
+In this way, a person's gold or silver is money that can keep up with or exceed the rate of inflation, thus preserving the purchasing power of the holder.
+Holding the currency might result in a loss of purchasing power.

-When inflation is moderated, the owner can then sell the gold or silver (sometimes in the form of gold coins or silver coins minted by governments) which would have maintained its purchasing power versus the inflation.
-He would get more currency for the gold or silver than currency given when exchanged.
-This characteristic enables the buyer to then use the currency to buy the same amount of goods and services (which now sell at a higher price) as before the exchange, or as stated above, to exceed that.
+When inflation is moderated, the owner can then sell the gold or silver (sometimes in the form of gold coins or silver coins minted by governments), which would have maintained its purchasing power versus the inflation.
+He would get more currency for gold or silver than currency given when exchanged.
+This characteristic enables the buyer to use the currency then to buy the same amount of goods and services (which now sell at a higher price) as before the exchange, or as stated above, to exceed that.

-Gold and silver have special "trust characteristics"; gold especially so.
+Gold and silver have special "trust characteristics," gold especially so.
 Currency backed by gold and silver hasn't experienced the same severe swings in value.
 Swings in a fiat currency's value come from the ease in which governments can create money to pay for programs and other debts (most frequently wars) - money is essentially printed or created digitally with the average citizen at the bottom of the political heap witnessing his hard-earned money going less far.
 There needs to be a relationship between the amount of money created and the gross domestic production.
-When currency is created without regard to the disparity between the two, inflation ensues.
-But, I don't even understand that relationship.
+When a currency is created without regard to the disparity between the two, inflation ensues.
+But I don't even understand that relationship.
 This article is for average people like me.

 When money is created based on how much gold or silver is in the treasury, the disparities described above don't occur as severely.
-People are protected by the precious metal.
+People are protected by precious metals.
 When Wellington contemplated the Battle of Waterloo, he had to make sure he had a supply of gold coins to pay his soldiers to fight Napoleon.
 Men were more likely to fight and die for gold than for fiat currency.
 Experiences with fiat currency, especially in Europe, and France in particular, had taught people to be leery of fiat.
 Today there is no alternative.
 All of the world's nations have adopted fiat currencies.

 The "Continental" was a fiat currency issued by the continental congress before the constitution, but it didn't explain how a person was to collect the backed money as there was no gold or silver in the treasury.
 It eventually traded from 300-1000 Continentals to one unit of backed money!
 From 1790-1799, the French used Assignats.
 Assignats were backed by mortgages, but there was no control over printing them.
 In 1799, they were worthless.
-Other examples include Germany from 1914 to 1923, Hungary from 1945 to 1946, Zimbabwe from 1980 to April of 2008.
+Other examples include Germany from 1914 to 1923, Hungary from 1945 to 1946, and Zimbabwe from 1980 to April of 2008.
 For 32 examples of hyper-inflation contributing to or caused by fiat money, google "hyper-inflation examples" and read Wikipedia.